DennisDreissen/KeychainKit/README.md

 # Errors

-All methods are throwing, except for the `keys()`.
+All methods are throwing.
 The `unexpectedStatus` contains an `OSStatus` returned by Apple's Security framework.

  ```Swift
 public enum KeychainError: Error, Sendable, Equatable {